-The Internet advertising business in Japan emerged almost simultaneously with the establishment of the Group and is therefore still in its infancy.
-As its history is still short, its value as an advertising medium has not been established among advertisers, consumers, and advertising agencies.
+Having emerged almost simultaneously with the establishment of the Group, Internet advertising is still in its development stage.
+As such, its value as an advertising medium has not been adequately established among advertisers, consumers, and advertising agencies.
 Up to this point, with limited experience in Internet advertising, most advertisers still consider it a trial medium, and many advertisers allocate only small portions of their advertising budgets to Internet advertising.
-Considering the Group's major advertisers by industry, National Clients that usually advertise more than other companies and on a national basis, such as food products, cosmetics, toiletries, beverages, drugs and health care goods companies, do not spend as much on Internet advertising as they do on other media.
+Considering the Group's major advertisers by industry, National Clients that usually advertise more than other companies and on a national basis, such as cosmetics, toiletries, food products, beverages, drugs and health care goods companies, do not spend as much on Internet advertising as they do on other media at this time.
 If this condition continues, it may be difficult for the Group to achieve a stable flow of advertising revenue.